 “There is no way I will ever sell to everyone, so I might as well create as much value as I can as I move through my life.”

 Well said, Jeff… Also, those of you who are sitting on your wallets as you read this as if I am literally next to you trying to pick your pocket, you are infinitely more likely to buy from me down the road if I help make you a success now.
 Correct me if I’m wrong in the comments, please.
 Still, probably not going to buy from me, but like Walker said, why not create as much value as possible?

 There Is No “Free” and “Too Expensive” Is Relative

 This post is made to remind you that the real X factor is YOU and the time you put in (much more valuable than money), not a program.
 Paid training is extremely valuable (I’ve paid for $1,000 programs that proved to be worth exponentially more), but it is a small part of your success, especially at first.
 A quality paid training will:

 Save you time by speeding up the learning process.

 Make or save you exponentially more than the cost of the course.

 Provide you with some sort of community and accountability (usually the real value).

 Encourage you to take extreme action.

 How to Learn How to Sell on Amazon

 At its core, the process is painfully simple.
 Here are the two key components… Spend your money –> Earn money –> Identify what happened –> Learn Spend your money –> Lose money –> Identify what happened –>Learn As a new seller, you really don’t yet understand how products sell on Amazon.
 The price stability, competition, and turnover are things that even the more seasoned sellers still only make best assumptions, as no one can predict exactly how the market will play out for products we sell.
 We just get so good at it that more often than not, we do make the right call.

 Stop Asking for Hand Holding on a “Per Product” Basis

 I love helping people, but the #1 question I seem to get is one that I feel is like catching a fish for someone instead of teaching them to fish… It goes something like this:

 “Hey Nate!
-I found([highlight color=”yellow”]insert really inexpensive product) at (insert any store) for [highlight color=”yellow”](insert low price).
+I found(insert really inexpensive product) at (insert any store) for (insert low price).
 Do you think I should buy it?
 How many should I buy?”

 Then, repeat at least a dozen times (unless you’re related to me, I will tell you to stop asking after 2 queries).
 Now, I can help you here in the moment, sure, but there are so many different factors at play that the only way to truly learn is to start buying on your own and losing or earning money.

 Why Gross Sales Are Not A Good Measure of Success

 Your Buy Price

 Sales Rank at Time of Purchase

 Estimated Sales Price

 Number of Sellers at Time of Purchase

 Then, every week check:

 The actual selling price.

 The sales rank immediately before the sale.

 Now, it isn’t efficient for you to do this for each item you purchase.
 Once you get the hang of the process, you will not need to do this as often.
 Too many sellers buy products, ship them and never look back.
 Then, when their sales aren’t where they expected, they start dropping prices.
 The end up sucking the profit out of their inventory without even knowing it.

 Starting out free has many perks.

 #1 You can truly understand what you don’t know.
 This self-awareness will help you identify what type of course or program will help you fill the learning gaps you are struggling with on your own. #2 You can decide if you actually have what it takes to succeed.
 In regards to Amazon, I am not talking about your learning capabilities, I am referring to your desire to continue and do the work it takes to grow exponentially.
 Selling on Amazon isn’t easy, but I know some big dummies (sorry everyone) who make dumb amounts of money selling on Amazon because they have stupid hustle, patience, and love of the game.
 There is no course that can teach those. #3 You can swim against the stream and possibly find uncharted grounds (and untapped profits).
 Most courses have a regimented process that has been proven to work.
 That is great, but it can be limiting at times.
 By teaching yourself, you have “virgin eyes” and may stumble upon methods that others simply overlooked.

 How I Look at Paid Programs